weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 pain.
 He raised himself on his one arm, and felt around with his foot.
 Yes, there was a body, he prayed it might not be the German.
 Crawling forward he plunged his hand into blood, a depthless pool of sticky blood.
-Sickened, he drew back and dried it, wiping it <span id="calibre_link-321" page-number="252" page-name="Page:There Is Confusion.djvu/258" page-index="258" page-quality="3" title="Page:There_Is_Confusion.djvu/258"></span>on his coat.
+Sickened, he drew back and dried it, wiping it on his coat.
 More cautiously, then, he reached out again, searching for the face, yes, that was Meriwether's nose.
 Those canny finger-tips of his recognized the facial structure.
 His hand came back to Meriwether's